We may earn an affiliate commission when you visit our partners.

 Covers the evolution of NVIDIA's GPU architectures, including Fermi, Pascal, Volta, Ampere, and Hopper, which allows learners to compare different generations based on key performance parameters

-Teaches profiling and performance tuning using NVIDIA's powerful profiling tools like Nsight Compute and nvprof, which are essential for measuring GPU performance and optimizing code
+Teaches profiling and performance tuning using NVIDIA’s profiling tools like Nsight Compute and nvprof, which are essential for measuring GPU performance and optimizing code by addressing issues like occupancy and latency hiding

-Explores 2D indexing techniques for efficient matrix computations, which is a core skill for optimizing memory access patterns and enhancing performance in parallel computing applications
+Explores 2D indexing techniques for efficient matrix computations, which allows learners to optimize memory access patterns and enhance performance in parallel computing applications

-Requires installing CUDA across various operating systems, including Windows, Linux, and using WSL, which may require some familiarity with command-line interfaces and system administration
+Requires installing CUDA across various operating systems, including Windows, Linux, and using WSL, which may require learners to have access to multiple operating systems

 Save this course